raul23/steering-behaviors/README.rst

       </div>
 - You can **pause** the program by clicking anywhere on the canvas.
 Then to resume the animations, just click again on the canvas.
-- You can press the "D" key to enable debug mode which will draw lines representing the forward direction (i.e. the facing vector) of each green zombie as blue lines and the wandering direction as green lines.
+- You can press the "D" key to enable debug mode which will draw lines representing the forward direction (i.e. the facing vector) of each green zombie as blue lines and the wandering direction and radius as green lines.
 Press the "D" key again to disable the debug mode.

   .. raw:: html